michael-hartmann/caps/README.md

 Installation
 ------------
-If you use Linux or Unix, you need the gcc and development libraries and header files for the standard C library.
+If you use Linux or Unix, you need the gcc and development libraries and header files for the standard C library, LAPACK and MPI.
 On a Debian-like Linux the commands
 ```
-$ sudo apt-get install gcc libc6-dev make liblapack-doc libeigen3-dev
+$ sudo apt-get install gcc libc6-dev make liblapack-dev libopenmpi-dev openmpi-bin
 $ cd src/
 $ make
 ```